ludwig-cf/ludwig-cf.github.io/inputs/fe.rst

 and is usually positive.
 The combination of parameters determines the interfacial width :math:`\xi = (-2\kappa/A)^{1/2}` and the interfacial tension :math:`\sigma = 4\kappa\phi^{\star 2}/3\xi`.

+The surface terms are discussed further in :doc:`walls`.

 In this approach, the fluid is treated using lattice Boltzmann, while the order parameter evolves according to a Cahn-Hilliard equation treated